 Where a decision (1) is necessary for the conclusion or fulfilment of a contract between the data subject and the controller or (2) is made with the express consent of the data subject, the firm will take appropriate measures to safeguard the rights, freedoms and legitimate interests of the data subject, including at least the right to obtain human intervention on the part of the controller, to express his/her point of view and to contest the decision.

-If the data subject wishes to exercise rights with regard to automated decisions, he/she may contact an employee of the firm at any time.
+If the data subject wishes to exercise rights with regard to automated decisions, he/she may contact the Data Protection Officer at any time.

 i) Right to withdraw the data protection consent